Cannabis 14

 The company is highly liable to regulatory risks and failed trials of new products.
 The main drug that investors are banking on is Epidiolex.
 However, the company can face many regulatory issues before the introduction of this product to the market.
 The profitability of the new drug can be negatively affected by the costs coming from any delay in the launch date.

-The company has highly seasonal sales, but the main concern is over their long term debt.
+The company has highly seasonal sales, but the main concern is over their long-term debt.
 Over 70% of SGM's capital structure was made up of long-term debt.

 AbbVie is the largest and the most established company in the industry.
 ABBV is considered the bell-weather, blue-chip cannabis stock which is the first stock that investors want to buy.
 As a result, ABBV is currently overvalued.